 Blocks that move to a Battle Hex started earlier in the turn do not arrive in Combat Round 1.

-Responding blocks are revealed at the beginning of Round 2, even if all other friendly blocks have been eliminated (or have retreated).
-In this case the Attacker is now the defender for further combat.
+Responding blocks are revealed at the beginning of Round 2, even if all other friendly blocks have been eliminated, in which case the Attacker is now the defender for further combat.

 5.9 STRATEGIC MOVEMENT